Tariq1235/linux-practice/journal.md

 chmod 744 shared-scripts.sh
 ls -l

-Note - Im going to do further practice with Permissions to become comfortable using it when I would really need too.
+Note - Im going to do further practice with Permissions until it becomes second nature - especially since this will be key for automation and security.